Hong Kong Court of Final Appeal: Kemal Bokhary replacement

 In 2012, Permanent Judge Kemal Bokhary—known as a leading liberal and dissenting voice on the Court—did not have his tenure extended past the mandated retirement age of 65.
-His replacement, however, was then-already 65-year-old Robert Tang, who was even older than Bokhary but was seen as more conservative; this appointment was described as a "surprise" by the SCMP.
+His replacement, however, was then-already 65-year-old Robert Tang, who was even older than Bokhary but was seen as more conservative; this appointment was described as a "surprise" by the South China Morning Post.
 Bokhary himself has said that he believes his tenure was not extended due to his "liberal judgments".

 Hong Kong National Security Law

 Designated national security law judges (2020)

 Overseas non-permanent judges have so far not taken part in full hearings of national security cases brought before the CFA.
 This was first evidenced in HKSAR v Lai Chee Ying, where two local non-permanent judges (Stock NPJ and Chan NPJ) sat instead of the usual combination involving one overseas NPJ.
 Although Chief Justice Andrew Cheung has clarified that there is "no nationality requirement regarding the judges that are eligible for designation as designated judges" and that foreign judges are allowed to hear national security cases, British non-permanent judges on the CFA have come under increasing pressure to refrain from participating.
 The Times reported that Cheung’s remarks "will ratchet up pressure on the eight British judges to quit their positions on the court."
 It is unclear, however, whether overseas NPJs have not participated because they have not been designated for such cases or because they have declined to do so.
+This lack of clarity points to a weakness in the processes for regular selection of foreign NPJs to panels of judges to hear particular cases, as well as to the shrouded, non-transparent arrangements for the selection, appointment, and reappointment of foreign non-permanent judges.

 On the question of whether overseas non-permanent judges should participate in national security cases, former Australian Chief Justice and CFA non-permanent judge Sir Anthony Mason noted in an interview with Ming Pao that judges are obligated to apply the law as long as it remains valid, even if they consider it harsh or a threat to human rights.
 He acknowledged that such participation may be seen by outsiders as endorsing an oppressive system, and for this reason, he believes overseas judges should not be assigned to national security cases.
 However, Mason emphasised that the decision to remain on the court is ultimately a personal one, and he expects that those who choose to stay will continue to uphold the rule of law and demonstrate independence and impartiality.

 Among local judges, as of 2024, two non-permanent justices (Bokhary NPJ and Tang NPJ) have still not sat in on any national security law cases.
-Again, it is unclear whether this is because they have not been designated, or simply have not been scheduled to sit in on a national security case.
-It is noteworthy that Stock NPJ has participated in national security cases, despite not being of Chinese ethnicity.